Tofaal9152/manchitro/README.md

-﻿# React BD District Map
+﻿# React Bangladesh District Map

 A highly customizable, interactive, and accessible SVG map of Bangladesh districts for React applications.
 Built with flexibility in mind, allowing developers to easily integrate, style, and extend its functionality.